neo4j/neo4j-java-driver/README.md

 ### Java Version

 Starting from 1.5 series the driver is compiled on Java 8.
-For previous series, the source code compilation requires Java 7.
+For previous series, the code compilation requires Java 7.

 ### Building